derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 Note that Mitsuba assumes that all spectral samples lie in the range of 360 nm to 830 nm (this will be called the "visible spectrum" assumption).
 Certain features of Mitsuba rely on this assumption.
-However, for ``MORTICIA`` the need to to cover any spectral region in the optical domain.
+However, for ``MORTICIA`` the need is to cover any spectral region in the optical domain.
 For example, the black body models in Mitsuba rely on the visible spectrum assumption.
 Any files written using Mitsuba film models that output RGB, sRGB, XYZ color spaces also rely on the visible spectrum assumption.
 The Mitsuba black body models are avoided in MORTICIA and spectra are given without wavelengths in Mitsuba scene